FAQ · Engineering Q&A

 During startup: The 9-volt battery charges C2.1–C2.3 over approximately 10–15 seconds to the regime initiation threshold (approximately 0.015 Wh of Einitial,A).
 The startup port then returns to an inactive state and is electrically isolated from the regime nodes.

-During steady-state operation: C2.1–C2.3 are sustained exclusively through the secondary-winding feedback path from Contour B, under BMS supervisory regulation.
-This feedback path is internal to the complete device boundary: it consists of the secondary winding (7) inductively coupled to the shared electromagnetic field, the resonant capacitor (8), the rectifier array (17, 18, 19), and the BMS-supervised regulation.
+During steady-state operation: C2.1–C2.3 are sustained exclusively through the secondary-winding feedback path from Contour B, under BBMS supervisory regulation.
+This feedback path is internal to the complete device boundary: it consists of the secondary winding (7) inductively coupled to the shared electromagnetic field, the resonant capacitor (8), the rectifier array (17, 18, 19), and the BBMS-supervised regulation.
 Relative to Contour A boundary, the feedback path is the regime-sustaining input (external to Contour A); relative to the complete device boundary, it is internal redistribution — the same physical flow described at two different boundaries.

-Pfeedback,A is internal redistribution within the shared inductive coupling domain, governed by Faraday induction (ε = −N · dΦ/dt) with extraction efficiency bounded below unity by ordinary transformer physics.
+Pfeedback,A is internal redistribution within the shared inductive coupling domain, governed by Faraday induction (ε = −N · dΦ/dt) with extraction efficiency bounded at values below unity by ordinary transformer physics.
 It is not an independent external source.
 Relative to Contour A boundary it is the sustaining input; relative to the complete device boundary it is internal redistribution — the same physical flow described at two different boundaries (see Q 00b on boundary-relative source attribution).

 The tertiary-delivery path is independent.
 The tertiary winding (10) is a separate parallel inductive extraction branch, coupled independently to the shared electromagnetic field through Faraday induction.
 It is not downstream of the secondary-feedback branch: it draws its share Pout,tertiary = kter · Pfield,A→B directly from the shared field.
 Both branches operate in parallel; neither receives energy from the other (see Q 09, Q 25).